Crime Syndicate of America: Founding members

 The counterpart of Batman.
-Pre-Crisis, Owlman possessed a limited range of mind control powers.
+Pre-Crisis, Owlman possessed limited mind control powers.
 Post-Crisis, Owlman's origin was fleshed out, with his powers enhanced by a range of technological and physical skills much like Batman's.
 Post-Crisis, the antimatter Owlman is Thomas Wayne Jr., the older brother of his Earth's Bruce Wayne, who was killed along with his mother.
 Wayne Jr. blames his father Police Commissioner Thomas Wayne Sr., which has since started a personal conflict between them to the point that Thomas Sr. is determined to kill his own son.
-Wayne Jr. also increased his IQ with a drug-enhancer for his cerebral cortex as stated in the JLA: Earth 2 hardcover.
+Wayne Jr. also increased his IQ with a drug-enhancer for his cerebral cortex.
 Wayne Jr. openly possesses plans to counter his teammates' powers.
 Wayne Jr. uses these counterattacks whenever he chooses, as he causes Johnny Quick to have a minor heart attack at the beginning of the "Syndicate Rules" storyline.
 Wayne Jr. has had a number of illicit liaisons with Superwoman, though it is not clear whether this is a genuine attraction or just another way of showing her independence from the obsessively jealous and ever-watchful Ultraman.